doodDotJS/very-simple-cipher/README.md

 ## How to use:

+A black command line window will appear.
 Just follow the prompts.
-Simple.
 If you want to change a setting, open the `index.py` and go to line 86.